Notify me

 “Fast musical notes on a music sheet” By Old Photo Profile.
 Details and license here.

-What music in the Western Art Tradition, (until the 20th Century), is mainly about, is musical notes.
-They are the form that music is represented in, and they correspond to a very fundamental property of most musical sounds as distinct from many natural sounds, which is the harmonic resonance of things like strings on a stringed instrument or columns of air in woodwind and brass instruments (percussion instruments are resonant, but with more complex harmonic systems).
+What music in the Western Art Tradition, until the 20th Century, is mainly focused on, is musical notes.
+They are the form that music is represented in, and they correspond to a very fundamental property of most musical sounds as distinct from many natural sounds, which is the harmonic resonance of things like strings on a stringed instrument or columns of air in woodwind and brass instruments (most percussion instruments are resonant, but with more complex harmonic systems).

-These resonances are what Western Art Tradition music is all about, and are also about a fundamental mathematical perspective of this same period, which is ratios between numbers.
+These resonances are what Western Art Tradition music is all about, until recently.
+It is also about a fundamental mathematical perspective of this same period, which is ratios between numbers.

-This concept is fundamental to both the musical notation used by classical composers, and to other forms of notation used in folk music or jazz, which all use the same system composed of notes specifying discrete pitch steps (from predefined musical scales) and divisions of duration.
+This concept is fundamental to both the musical notation used by classical composers, and to other forms of notation used in folk music or jazz, which all use the same system composed of notes specifying discrete pitch steps, from predefined musical scales, and mostly discrete divisions of duration.

-The pitch element of musical notation, from notations used in about 1400 BCE, all the way up to MIDI (Musical Instrument Digital Interface), relates to musical scales, which are about the simplest mathematical ratios between pitches.
+The pitch element of musical notation, from notations used in about 1400 BCE, all the way up to MIDI (Musical Instrument Digital Interface, specified in 1983), relates to musical scales, which are about the simplest mathematical ratios between pitches.
 Pythagoras discovered harmonic resonance by dividing vibrating strings into halves, thirds, quarters etc. which resulted in scales (when harmonics were transposed down to being within the same octave).

 For example, the octave is the simplest ratio of the frequencies of resonances::1:2.
 This corresponds to a string half the length, or a column of air half the height.
 This simplest of ratios is the basis of musical scales – an octave.
-The pitch elements of notes, are based on a number of discrete steps within an octave.
+The pitch elements of notes use a number of discrete steps within an octave (usually 12).

-The evolution of Western Art Tradition music can be seen as the development of making effective use of increasingly complex ratios (as well as an increasing interest in sound rather than notes).
-Although earlier forms of music used more notes from the scale, Plainsong was about embodying purity, using only the simplest ratios of 1:2 and 1:3.
+The evolution of Western Art Tradition music over about the last thousand years can be seen as the development of making effective use of increasingly complex ratios (as well as an increasing interest in sound rather than notes).
+Although earlier forms of music used more notes from the scale, plainsong was about embodying purity, using only the simplest ratios of 1:2 and 1:3.
 The ratio of 1:3 was even named a “perfect fifth” which reflects the perspective on it at the time.

 sound waves